Weeze Airport: Coach

-Direct buses serve Düsseldorf Main Station up to 7 times a day; the journey taking 1h 15min.
+Direct buses serve Düsseldorf Main Station up to 7 times a day, also covering early flight departures and late arrivals.
+The journey takes 1h 15min.
 Airexpressbus offered from June 2007 until spring 2017 a service between Weeze Airport and Amsterdam with stops at Eindhoven Airport, Utrecht and 's-Hertogenbosch.

 Train

 Bus shuttles serve the railway stations of Weeze, Kevelaer and Goch on a frequent basis.
 Travellers for Düsseldorf Main Station will need to catch a bus or taxi to either Weeze or Kevelaer railway stations.

+Buses

+In addition to coaches serving Düsseldorf, Weeze airport is served by buses connecting it to most towns in the Lower Rhine region (Kleve, Emmerich, Goch), as well as Nijmegen in the Netherlands.